DayanWalter/landingpage-portfolio/README.md

 ## About the project

-This Landingpage is fully responsive and the color theme can be changed (in development).
+This Landingpage is fully responsive and the color theme can be changed.
 The design is from [UntitledUI](https://www.untitledui.com/) and some components are from [Shadcn/ui](https://ui.shadcn.com/).

 ### Technologies used